-- Lock your door every time you leave. - Don't store your purse in an unlocked desk drawer. - Don't leave your belongings unattended in libraries, hallways, or classrooms.
+- Lock your door every time you leave. - Don't store your purse or wallet in an unlocked desk drawer. - Don't leave your belongings unattended in libraries, hallways, or classrooms. - Secure items left in common areas like bicycles with the correct lock.